What's new for corporations

 [2024-03-26 Budget]

 Ontario computer animation and special effects (OCASE) tax credit – For film or television productions for which no specified labour costs were incurred before March 26, 2024, an eligible production no longer has to qualify for either the Ontario film and television tax credit or the Ontario production services tax credit.
-Instead, the corporation will have to incur a minimum of $25,000 in Ontario labour expenditures for each film or television production for which the OCASE credit is claimed.
-This minimum labour expenditure threshold will have to be incurred either:
+Instead, the corporation has to incur a minimum of $25,000 in Ontario labour expenditures for each film or television production for which it is claiming the OCASE credit.
+This minimum labour expenditure threshold has to be incurred either:

-- in the tax year of the claim, or
+- in the tax year of the claim

 - cumulatively between the tax year of the claim and the previous tax year

-Once the minimum labour expenditure threshold is reached, expenditures related to that production in any subsequent tax year will also be eligible.
-Certain types of productions will be excluded from eligibility, such as instructional, music and gaming videos.
+Once a qualifying corporation reaches the minimum labour expenditure threshold within up to two tax years for a specific production, expenditures related to that production in those tax years and any later tax year will be eligible.
+Certain types of productions are excluded from eligibility, such as instructional, music and gaming videos, and videos consisting mainly of user-generated footage.

 Saskatchewan

-Saskatchewan – Provincial corporation tax – The lower tax rate of income tax of 1% is extended until June 30, 2025.
-It was set to return to 2% on July 1, 2024.
+Saskatchewan – Provincial corporation tax – The lower tax rate of income tax of 1% has been made permanent.

 2023 – Federal